 - Translumination? – indicates presence of fluid

-- put your hand about 15cm proximal to the knee joint on the anterior part of the thigh.
+- Place your hand about 15cm proximal to the knee joint on the anterior part of the thigh.
 Then slide your hand down towards the knee.
 This empties the suprapatellar bursa of fluid

 - keeping the first hand in place, using your other hand, press on the medial side of the knee joint to empty the medial compartment.
 Now all of the bursal fluid should be in the lateral compartment